 Create more flexibility during calls – encourage agents to be available, answering the calls during webchats, just as you would be seated in the office amongst your team members.

 Mix it up and introduce a weekly competition.
 The prize could be a home delivery bottle of wine for the winner or a lunch voucher!

 We hope you found our short blog series useful in how to ensure you keep delivering outstanding customer experience, despite having to work remotely at this time.
-Across these three pieces, we’ve looked at how agile technology solutions can help you to manage your contact centre in a new and dynamic way as well as how to improve the customer experience and look after your agents’ wellbeing remotely.
+Across these three pieces, we’ve looked at how agile technology solutions can help with your contact centre management in a new and dynamic way as well as how to improve the customer experience and look after your agents’ wellbeing remotely.
 We hope this latest blog helps to reinvigorate your team and add some fun to the remote working while it continues.